kbalk/booklist/README.md

 Also, some media types are supersets, i.e., a type of 'book' includes 'large print' books.
 A type of 'electronic resource' includes 'ebook'.

+Also, some media types will appear to return what appears to be duplicate entries, but the library catalog shows different ids for the entries, so the library catalog considers them unique entries.

 Example configuration file: